bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-04-01-newsletter.md

   collude with a delegated signer (such as previous delegates Alice or Bob).
-A delegated signer can always spend the UTXO onchain without needing permission from the trusted third party, arguably making statechains less trusted than federated [sidechains][topic sidechains] Because anyone who was ever a delegate can trigger an onchain spend, statechains are designed to use the [eltoo][topic eltoo] mechanism to ensure an onchain spend by the most
+A delegated signer can always spend the UTXO onchain without needing permission from the trusted third party, arguably making statechains less trusted than federated [sidechains][topic sidechains].
+  Because anyone who was ever a delegate can trigger an onchain spend, statechains are designed to use the [eltoo][topic eltoo] mechanism to ensure an onchain spend by the most